allegro/ralph/docs/development/packaging.md

 ## Building packages

-Building Ralph package can be done in two modes -- snapshot and release.
+Building Ralph package can be done in two modes: snapshot and release.
 Those modes produce packages for testing and for production uses respectively.
 The Makefile available in Ralph provides a target for each of the modes.